And this is your rigorously vetted refugee guest host, Mark Stein.

 That was completely uncalled for.

-I like uh I like Rick Astley.
+I like Rick Astley.

-I got a problem with ISIS.
+I've got a problem with ISIS.

-I don't mind going head to head with this Al Baghdadi Caliph guy.
+I don't mind going head to head with this Al-Baghdadi Caliph guy.

-But I'm not gonna I know I know when I've got a sporting chance, I'm not gonna go head to head with uh with with Rick Astley.
+But I know when I've got a sporting chance, I'm not going to go head-to-head with Rick Astley.

-So I'm I'm cool with Rick Astley.
+So I'm cool with Rick Astley.

-Don't don't worry about that.
+Don't worry about that.

 The first question is whether you have syphilis.